rkhidesh/100-Days-Of-Code/Log.md

 ## Day 23

 ### Today's progress:
-Using the turtule module again, I created a turtle crossing game.
+Using the turtle module again, I created a turtle crossing game.

 After research and posting on stackoverflow, I finally found the solution to my calculator.
 I didn't know that the join() method could be useful but after dissecting my code it makes sense.
 I added the project to my portfolio!
-Now, I gotta start a new project.
+Now, I have to start a new project.

 ### Thoughts:
 Practice, practice, practice.